USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 **Figure 7‑1.CMAQ core programs**

 </center>

+MCIP is the first program in the CMAQ distribution package that a user should run when setting up a new simulation.
+MCIP is used to preprocess the data from a meteorological model for CMAQ and SMOKE.

 ICON creates a binary netCDF initial conditions file for input to CCTM.
 Users have the option to create initial conditions data either from a text file of vertical concentration profiles or from an existing CCTM output file.
 ICON outputs initial conditions data that are configured for a specific modeling grid and chemical parameterization.

 BCON creates a binary netCDF lateral boundary conditions file for input to CCTM.
 Users have the option to create boundary conditions from either a text file of vertical concentration profiles or from an existing CCTM or larger-scale (e.g., global-scale) output file.
 BCON outputs boundary conditions data that are configured for a specific modeling grid and chemical parameterization.
 If derived from an existing CCTM or larger-scale output file, BCON produces dynamic boundary conditions that vary in time and space.
 When derived from vertical concentration profiles, BCON produces static boundary conditions for input to CCTM.

 JPROC converts physical information about photoreactive molecules into clear-sky photolysis rate look-up tables for input to CCTM.
-CMAQv5 includes a feature for calculating photolysis rates in-line in CCTM.
 The in-line photolysis approach allows photolysis rates to be adjusted by simulated gas and aerosol concentrations rather than by climatological values in the off-line approach.
+JPROC is not required when the in-line photolysis approach is selected.

 CCTM is run last in the sequence of programs.
-All of the other CMAQ programs and the emissions and meteorological models are used to prepare the inputs to CCTM.
-By using data that are synchronized for a particular modeling time period, model grid, vertical layer configuration, and chemical parameterization, CCTM can produce estimates of pollutant concentrations, wet and dry deposition rates, and visibility metrics at a time granularity set by the user.
+All of the other CMAQ programs, and the emissions and meteorological models, are used to prepare the inputs to CCTM.
+By using data that are synchronized for a particular modeling time period, model grid, vertical layer configuration, and chemical parameterization, CCTM can produce estimates of pollutant concentrations, wet and dry deposition rates, and visibility metrics.

-In addition to the core programs shown in [Figure 7‑1](#Figure5-1), the CMAQ distribution package also includes utilities and libraries for utilizing some of the special features in CMAQ and for setting up CCTM for multiprocessor computing.
-CMAQ includes the PROCAN utility for preparing process analysis simulations, and CHEMMECH for editing existing and preparing new chemical mechanisms for CMAQ.
-The program LTNG\_2D\_DATA converts monthly lightning flash counts and ratios of cloud-to-cloud and cloud-to-ground flashes into an input file for CCTM.
-The stencil exchange code library (STENEX) is a module that CCTM uses to control the communication between processors in a multiprocessor computing environment.
-Similarly, CCTM uses the parallel I/O (PARIO) code library to synchronize the reading and writing of information among multiple processors.
+In addition to the core programs shown in [Figure 7‑1](#Figure7-1), the CMAQ distribution package also includes utilities for utilizing additional technical and diagnostic features in CMAQ.
+CMAQ includes  CHEMMECH and CREATE_EBI for editing existing and preparing new chemical mechanisms for CMAQ.
+The program LTNG_2D_DATA converts monthly lightning flash counts and ratios of cloud-to-cloud and cloud-to-ground flashes into an input file for CCTM.
+CALMAP creates maps of the crop calendar for use in estimating windblown dust emissions.

-In the remaining sections of this section, we provide detailed descriptions of these programs, utilities, and libraries, in alphabetical order.
-Information about the third-party libraries used by CMAQ—such as I/O API, netCDF, and MPICH—is available in [Section 6](#Required_Libraries).
+This chapter provides detailed descriptions of the CMAQ programs and utilities.
+Information about the third-party libraries used by CMAQ—such as I/O API, netCDF, and MPI available in [Chapter 6](CMAQ_OGD_ch06_req_lib.md).

-When viewing the tables that list each program’s input and output files, recall that the various file formats shown are described in [Table 4-2](#Table4-2).
+When viewing the tables that list each program’s input and output files, recall that the various I/O API file formats shown are described in [Chapter 6](CMAQ_OGD_ch06_req_lib.md) .

 BCON
 ----

 ### Description

 The program BCON prepares lateral chemical boundary conditions (BCs) for CCTM from either ASCII vertical profiles or from an existing CCTM output concentration (CONC) file.
 The BCs created by BCON can be static in both time and space (i.e., time-invariant with uniform concentrations in all boundary grid cells), dynamic in both time and space, or a combination of the two.
 The ASCII vertical profiles are primarily used to create static BCs.
-Dynamic BCs can be extracted from CONC files on either the same horizontal grid spacing (i.e., as a windowed modeling domain) or for a finer-resolution model grid (i.e., for a nested simulation), or they can be interpolated from a larger-scale CTM simulation (which is analogous to defining lateral BCs for MM5 or WRF‑ARW).
+Dynamic BCs can be extracted from CONC files on either the same horizontal grid spacing (i.e., as a windowed modeling domain) or for a finer-resolution model grid (i.e., for a nested simulation), or they can be interpolated from a larger-scale CTM simulation (which is analogous to defining lateral BCs for WRF‑ARW).

 There are two distinct modes of operation for BCON, and the mode used depends on the nature of the input data.
-When creating BCON executables, the user must specify whether the input data will be ASCII vertical profiles or a CONC file by selecting either “profile” or “m3conc”, respectively, for the setting of the *ModInpt* variable.
+When creating BCON executables, the user must specify whether the input data will be ASCII vertical profiles or a CONC file by selecting either “profile” or “m3conc”, respectively, for the setting of the *ModType* variable.
 This variable determines the input module to use when creating a BCON executable.

 CCTM can also be forced with chemical boundary conditions downscaled from global chemistry models (GCMs), such as GEOS-Chem and MOZART.
 BCON does not support the processing of data from GCMs.
 BCs derived from GCMs must be calculated with custom codes or scripts that are not available in the CMAQ distribution package.
-For a correspondence between GEOS-Chem species/tracers and CMAQ species, see [here](http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_to_CMAQv5.0).
+The CAMx developers (Ramboll Environ) have codes available for extracting regional model BCs from both GEOS-Chem and MOZART.
+Visit the [Support Software section of www.CAMx.com](http://www.camx.com/download/support-software.aspx) to download these utilities.

 ### Files, configuration, and environment variables